 Ocasa VIP Premium Tour Times Spanish 0900, English 1400

-While many travellers rave about the Jesus Martin coffee shop we preferred the coffee shop on the edge of Plaza Bolivar, where Calle Real turns into the square.
-With great coffee, cold cheap beer and access to both their own free Wi-Fi and the free Wi-Fi in the Plaza, this is a fabulous place to drink great coffee with Colombians and people watch to your heart’s content.
+While many travelers rave about the Jesus Martin coffee shop we preferred the coffee shop on the edge of Plaza Bolivar, where Calle Real turns into the square.
+With great coffee, cold cheap beer, and access to both their own free Wi-Fi and the free Wi-Fi in the Plaza, this is a fabulous place to drink great coffee with Colombians and people-watch to your heart’s content.
 Colombia has some fabulous town squares – the one in Jardin is glorious and the architecture at the square in Villa de Leyva is lovely too.

-Easily spotted from the centre of town is Salento’s Mirador.
+Easily spotted from the center of town is Salento’s Mirador.
 It’s also known as the Mirador Alto del Cruz.
 You’ll see the brightly painted steps leading to a viewpoint above the town.
-Simply walk along Calle Real, hike the steps and see a great view over the town.
+Simply walk along Calle Real, hike the steps, and see a great view over the town.

 Both miradors of Salento are free.

 Although Tejo is a national game there’s no easier place to learn to play it than in Salento.
-A game involving throwing metal discs at a clay pit from a distance of up to 5 meters, with the aim of getting into the centre of a metal ring.
+A game involving throwing metal discs at a clay pit from a distance of up to 5 meters, to get into the center of a metal ring.
 Studded around the ring are folded paper containers of gunpowder.
-While the most points are gained for getting your disc in the centre of the ring, it is way more fun (and noise) to get 3 points and explode a paper packet.
+While the most points are gained for getting your disc in the center of the ring, it is way more fun (and noise) to get 3 points and explode a paper packet.
 Cold beer is served along with shots of tequila or aguardiente and all improve your aim and enjoyment.
 Los Amigos is the most famous place to play Tejo in Salento.
 Find out the details of how and where to play Tejo here.

 The Willie Jeeps are the defacto transport in coffee country.
-Willie Jeeps are old military vehicles now used to transport locals and travellers alike.
-They’re the standard way to travel here – whether you need a ride to or from a coffee Finca, to the Cocora Valley or to your hostal outside of Salento.
+Willie Jeeps are old military vehicles now used to transport locals and travelers alike.
+They’re the standard way to travel here – whether you need a ride to or from a coffee Finca, to the Cocora Valley, or your hostal outside of Salento.

 - Willie Jeep to/from Cocora Valley = 4,000 COP per person each way

-Where to find the Willie Jeep Stand in Salento
+Where to find the Willie Jeep Stands in Salento

 Willie Jeeps leave from two locations in Salento.
 The primary location is the main plaza, where a small hut indicates the times of jeeps and their destinations.
 In reality, jeeps will leave when full or when someone has paid the full rate.